 PBJ Flash Skirt.
 Peanut Butter Jelly ("PBJ") first became popular as a laminate color in soft plastic lures in Southern California many years ago.
 The color had practically been forgotten until a resurgence the last few years.
 PBJ has recently been rediscovered as a "new" jig color.
 PBJ jigs have spread smoothly across the Southeast and Northeast USA.
 But PBJ never looked anywhere near this good until now!
 This new PBJ Flash skirt sticks to the roof of bass mouths.
 The photo here hardly does this color justice.
 The brown skirts are HEAVILY foiled on both sides with lustrous purple foil.
 The purple foil is laminated in an irregular swirling pattern.
 The purple foil constantly glistens in a fluid manner as the skirt strands ripple whenever moved.
 The purple flash flutters and practically drips off each strand in a liquid-like shimmering illusion.
 The photo hardly shows this metallic sheen.
 Try Gary Yamamoto's cinnamon w/purple (color #221) or smoke pepper (#150) soft plastic baits as trailers with this skirt.

-Pearl Blue White Skirt.
+White Ghost Shad Skirt.
 Half snow white with silver flake.
 Half pearl blue with silver flake makes a great skirt for any occasion.

 Rain Frog Skirt.
+This color looks like warm summer rain drops rolling off a green frog's back.
+That's why it is called "rain frog" and there's really nothing else quite like it.
 The strands are a nice weedy green color, heavily infused with pearlescent micro-particles that give a ruddy reddish, pinkish, orangey or lustrous coppery sheen to the skirt, depending on the amount and angle of ambient light.
 The sheen tends to bend the green into a brownish.
 The sheen tends to come and go, and each strand emits a bit different sheen from the others, causing a constantly changing or shimmering effect.
-Looks like warm summer rain drops rolling off a green frog's back.
-That's why it is called "rain frog" and there's really nothing else quite like it.
 Fantastic for clear to stained water.

 Rusty Green Craw Skirt.
 A matching blend of three colors.
 All three are heavily mottled with black bars and spots which mesh the pattern together.
 Half mottled green pumpkin on top.
 Half mottled rusty brown.
 Plus a swatch of mottled fire red on the belly.
 This is a real crawdad-looking skirt color for jigs.
 It works equally well on spinnerbaits.